AVEVA/sample-adh-streaming-updates_rest_api-dotnet/README.md

 1. Make updates to the Streams (post data to stream)
 1. Make an API request to GetUpdates and ensure that data updates are received
 1. Create a new SDS Stream and make an API request to UpdateSignupResources to include the new stream
-1. Make an API request to GetSignupResources to view signup with updated resources
+1. Make an API request to GetSignupResources using query parameters to view signup with updated resources
 1. Make an API request to GetUpdates using the bookmark from the previous GetUpdates response
+1. Create additional signups that are in an acitvating state and make an API request to GetAllSignups with skip and count query parameters
-1. Cleanup signup, streams, and type
+1. Cleanup signups, streams, and type

 NOTE: Communication with SDS will be done via the .NET OCS Clients Library.
 Communication with Streaming Updates will be done using Http.